nerodono/sena-rs/README.md

 # sena-rs
-Experimental event dispatching for Rust
+Composable event handling library for Rust

+# Quickstart

+For quickstart see [examples](examples/) folder.